The Silent Judgment of Animals: How Their Presence Changes Our Spaces | Brandhoek Fine Art

 An animal on a sofa makes visible what we repress:

-How much we have adapted to a world that no longer responds to us.
+How comfortable we have become in a world that no longer responds to us.

-And suddenly something answers again – with fur, breath and gaze.
+And suddenly something answers again – with fur, breath, and a gaze.

 Not loud, but noticeable.

-It is a silent criticism of our restlessness.
+It is a silent critique of our unrest.

 His body is not an accessory.